NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Syarstik Painted-Tiger.md

   - name: ""

   - name: "[[Creature Family Ability Glossary/(Ghost) Site Bound|Site Bound]]"
-    desc: "  Syarstik can't leave Red Cat Cave, and he rarely ever leaves area **E9**\nA typical ghost can stray only a short distance from where it was killed or the place it haunts.
+    desc: "  Syarstik can't leave Red Cat Cave, and he rarely ever leaves area **E9**\n* * *\n\nA typical ghost can stray only a short distance from where it was killed or the place it haunts.
 A typical limit is 120 feet.
 Some ghosts are instead bound to a room, building, item, or creature that was special to it rather than a location."

 abilities_mid:
   - name: ""